-There are 25 monitoring sites in the Taranaki region with regular monitoring of nutrients, including one site operated by NIWA (Appendix A).
+There are 22 monitoring sites in the Taranaki region with regular monitoring of nutrients, including one site operated by NIWA (Appendix A).
 Most sites have monthly monitoring records extending back to at least 2004/2005.
+Site-based baseline assessments are presented in Tables 4-7, and summarised below.